 - We avoid loss and waste.
 We focus on getting you the best return, after costs, per unit of risk.
 To do this, we aim for the lowest cost when it comes to putting your investment portfolio together.
 Sometimes we'll choose a higher cost alternative if we expect to: - boost your investment returns after costs; or - lower the variability of returns. - We prioritise outcomes.
 We use our knowledge of the investment market to take up investment opportunities with the highest potential to improve your retirement outcomes. - We focus on mitigating and managing risks.
 We were the first Australian super fund to implement a fully integrated, portfolio-wide risk system that gives us consistent analysis of the key risks that matter for your total portfolio.
 This allows us to consider the complex interactions between asset classes, and the evolving world in which they operate.
 For more information see our website. - We value simplicity and flexibility in all stages of the investment process.
 We make decisions quickly, enabled by our robust and unique governance structure.
 We are recognised for globally-leading investment governance and investment innovation capabilities. - We work in collaboration with our service providers.
 We partner with a relatively small number of specialist investors around the world, which allows us to structure our working relationships with their teams in ways that enhance alignment between those service providers and your retirement goals.
 For more information about who we work with, go to Investment on our website. - We behave as active owners of the investments we make on your behalf.
-For further infomation see Environmental, social and governance considerations on the next page.
+For further information about the extent to which we consider environmental, social and governance risks for the purpose of achieving our investment objectives, see csc.gov.au/esg